 - Collect taxpayer identification data you need to complete IRS information returns due January 31 each year

-The W-9 tax form can also show how the contractor’s business is legally organized.
-This includes sole proprietor, C Corporation, S Corporation, Partnership, or Limited Liability Company.
-Signing the W-9 form certifies that the information on the form is correct.
+The W-9 tax form can also show the legal organization of the contractor’s business.
+Legal business entities include sole proprietor, C Corporation, S Corporation, Partnership, or Limited Liability Company.
+Signing the W-9 form certifies that the information on the document is correct.
 This falls under the penalty of perjury.

 Use the 1099 tax form to report certain kinds of income.
 Use the W-9 tax form to get information from the vendors that they hire as independent contractors.
-The 1099 form goes to the IRS, the W-9 doesn’t (just keep it for your files).
+The 1099 goes to the IRS, while the W-9 doesn’t (simply keep it for your files).

 Typically, the business hiring an independent contractor or freelancer will have that person to fill it out.